dustinpfister/blog_posts/_posts/threejs-raycaster.md

 ## 4 - Conclusion

-SO then the raycasetr class is a useful tool to go about clicking on mesh objects in three.js.
-However I am sure that there are many uses for the class that will come up when it comes to writing scripts that update some kind of simulation also when it comes to getting a collection of mesh objects from a given object outward.
+So then the raycaster class is a useful tool to go about clicking on mesh objects in three.js.
+However I am sure that there are many uses for the class that will come up when it comes to writing scripts that update some kind of simulation also when it comes to getting a collection of mesh objects from a given object outward or anything to that effect.
+I think that there might be a need for maybe a few more basic examples of this kind of class as I am sure that there are a number of issues that will come up here and there when using this class.
+Not just with the class itself, but also when it comes to three.js, and javaScript in general.
+For example many of the examples that I have worked out as of this writing will just work with a mouse, but I did not do anything when it comes to working with touch devices, and this day in age I have to take that into account when making any kind of production project.